 The following services are supported by Envisalink and can be used to script or automate the alarm.

 - alarm_disarm: Disarms the alarm with the user code provided, or the code specified in the configuration.

 - alarm_arm_home: Arms the alarm in home mode.

 - alarm_arm_away: Arms the alarm in standard away mode.

 - alarm_arm_night: Arms the alarm in night mode.

-- envisalink_alarm_keypress: Sends a string of up to 6 characters to the alarm.
+- alarm_keypress: Sends a string of up to 6 characters to the alarm.
 Works with DSC panels, and confirmed to work with Honeywell Vista-20P (aka First Alert FA-168)

 - invoke_custom_function: Invokes a custom PGM function.
 DSC alarms only